Educational assessment: Assessing ELL students

-A major concern with the use of educational assessments is the overall validity, accuracy, and fairness when it comes to assessing English language learners (ELL).
+A major concern with the use of educational assessments is their overall validity, accuracy, and fairness when assessing English language learners (ELLs).
 The majority of assessments within the United States have normative standards based on the English-speaking culture, which does not adequately represent ELL populations.
-Consequently, it would in many cases be inaccurate and inappropriate to draw conclusions from ELL students' normative scores.
-Research shows that the majority of schools do not appropriately modify assessments in order to accommodate students from unique cultural backgrounds.
-This has resulted in the over-referral of ELL students to special education, causing them to be disproportionately represented in special education programs.
-Although some may see this inappropriate placement in special education as supportive and helpful, research has shown that inappropriately placed students actually regressed in progress.
+Consequently, it would, in many cases, be inaccurate and inappropriate to conclude ELL students' normative scores.
+Research shows that most schools do not appropriately modify assessments to accommodate students from diverse cultural backgrounds.
+This has resulted in the over-referral of ELL students to special education, leading to their disproportionate representation in special education programs.
+Although some may see this inappropriate placement in special education as supportive and helpful, research has shown that students inappropriately placed actually regressed in their progress.

-It is often necessary to utilize the services of a translator in order to administer the assessment in an ELL student's native language; however, there are several issues when translating assessment items.
+It is often necessary to use a translator to administer the assessment in an ELL student's native language; however, there are several issues with translating assessment items.
 One issue is that translations can frequently suggest a correct or expected response, changing the difficulty of the assessment item.
 Additionally, the translation of assessment items can sometimes distort the original meaning of the item.
 Finally, many translators are not qualified or properly trained to work with ELL students in an assessment situation.
 All of these factors compromise the validity and fairness of assessments, making the results not reliable.
-Nonverbal assessments have shown to be less discriminatory for ELL students, however, some still present cultural biases within the assessment items.
+Nonverbal assessments are less discriminatory for ELL students; however, some still exhibit cultural biases in their items.

-When considering an ELL student for special education the assessment team should integrate and interpret all of the information collected in order to ensure a non biased conclusion.
+When considering an ELL student for special education the assessment team should integrate and interpret all of the information collected to ensure a non biased conclusion.
 The decision should be based on multidimensional sources of data including teacher and parent interviews, as well as classroom observations.
 Decisions should take the students unique cultural, linguistic, and experiential backgrounds into consideration, and should not be strictly based on assessment results.

 Universal screening

-Assessment can be associated with disparity when students from traditionally underrepresented groups are excluded from testing needed for access to certain programs or opportunities, as is the case for gifted programs.
-One way to combat this disparity is universal screening, which involves testing all students (such as for giftedness) instead of testing only some students based on teachers' or parents' recommendations.
+Assessment can be associated with disparity when students from traditionally underrepresented groups are excluded from tests required for access to certain programs or opportunities, as is the case with gifted programs.
+One way to combat this disparity is universal screening, which involves testing all students (e.g., for giftedness) rather than testing only some based on teachers' or parents' recommendations.
 Universal screening results in large increases in traditionally underserved groups (such as Black, Hispanic, poor, female, and ELLs) identified for gifted programs, without the standards for identification being modified in any way.